 Filtering on a Date

-For date columns, you can enter a date range as the filter, or select an operator to set the date range relative to today.
+For date columns, you can enter the filter as a Fixed Date Range, or select an operator to set the Date Range that is Relative to today.

 Click the column name to display the Select Date Range.